Thomas Wildcat Alford: Career

 On November 1, 1882, Alford entered into the U.S. Indian Service, known at the time as the Office of Indian Affairs, first serving as a teacher for a Pottawatomie day school.
-In 1883, he was transferred to the Shawnee Boarding School, serving as the principle there for five years.
-As principle, Alford encouraged the enrollment of Shawnee children in education and expanded the existing campus grounds of the Shawnee Boarding School.
+In 1883, he was transferred to the Shawnee Boarding School, serving as the principal there for five years.
+As principal, Alford encouraged the enrollment of Shawnee children in education and expanded the existing campus grounds of the Shawnee Boarding School.

 Following his teaching career, Alford worked as an advocate for Indian Allotment, collecting a complete list of Shawnee tribe members for the allotment census.
 Alford also acquired the position of surveyor on multiple occasions during the Indian Allotment era, assisting Shawnees, Kickapoos, and Anglo-Americans in assessing the land for their respective claims.
 Alford was sporadically appointed to be a translator in legal cases involving Shawnee tribe members.
 After the abolition of Indian tribal government, Alford was appointed as chairman of the Business Committee in September 1893.
 The Business Committee was established by the Commissioner of Indian Affairs to represent the Absentee Shawnees in all legal and federal matters.

 Alford translated the Gospel into the Shawnee language, published as The Four Gospels of our Lord Jesus Christ by Dr. William A. Galloway in 1929.
 In 1936, he described the course of events that transpired throughout his life and career to Florence Drake, which was published as Civilization As Told To Florence Drake by the University of Oklahoma Press.
 His account gives detailed firsthand information of the Shawnee Indian perspective regarding Indian allotment and Indian assimilation.

 Alford died of illness on August 3, 1938, at his home in Pottawatomie County, Oklahoma.